-Festival Director 2018
+Festival Director 2019

-Many of the film festivals that are presented these days in commercial cinemas have a few retrospective elements, but no major Festival in Australia has to date been prepared to go as far as we intend to go in 2019.
-For us, it is about pushing the envelope in order to accentuate our difference, and to give ourselves a truly unique place in the local and national Festival landscape, by offering a strong, curated retrospective celebration of what is known and unknown in the past of cinema.
+Many of the film festivals that are presented these days in commercial cinemas in Canberra have a few retrospective elements, usually presented as nostalgia, but apart from the exemplary Cinema Reborn Festival in Sydney, no major festival in Australia has to date been prepared to go as far as we hope to go in 2020.
+For us, it is about pushing the envelope in order to accentuate our difference from the plethora of national film festivals focussing on “the New”, and to give ourselves a truly distinctive place in the local and national Festival landscape, offering a strong, curated celebration of what is known and unknown in the past of cinema.

 By design, our short program this year, and our longer program in 2020, intend to provide an immersive viewing experience which we hope you will want to engage with and will find stimulating and memorable.